Regulations for companies handling compensation claims for injuries, employment issues, mis-sold financial products or housing disrepair.

 CMCs need to pay a one-off application fee, complete an application and pay an annual fee to be authorised.

-From 1 October 2014 all authorised CMCs must follow the new Conduct of Authorised Persons Rules 2014 that set out certain rules and standards around:
+All authorised CMCs must follow the Conduct of Authorised Persons Rules 2014 that set out certain rules and standards around:

 - running a business